viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 async def main():
     robot = await connect()

-    # Get the base component from the Viam Rover
+    # Get the base component from the rover
     roverBase = Base.from_robot(robot, 'viam_base')

-    # Move the Viam Rover in a square
+    # Move the rover in a square
     await moveInSquare(roverBase)

     await robot.close()